 - 4. UOPD will work in conjunction with Research and Innovation, OGC, and local law enforcement jurisdictions for any UO sponsored events that do not occur on UO property. - XI.
-UAS Operated for Hobby or Recreational Purposes ("Model Aircraft") on University Property or at a UO-Sponsored Event. - A. All UAS operated for a hobby or recreational purpose on UO property or at a UOsponsored event are considered "model aircraft" for purposes of this policy. - B. Individuals may operate model aircraft for recreational purposes, provided that they obtain prior approval from SRS under the processes outlined in the UAS procedures and follow federal, state, and local law and UO policies, including but not limited to FAA guidelines and the Student Conduct Code.
-Furthermore, the model aircraft remote pilot must comply with all federal, state, and local laws, UO policies, and the additional safety requirements listed in Section II.B of the UAS procedures. - C. Any remote pilot of a model aircraft flown for hobby or recreational purposes on UO Property or at a UO-sponsored event found to be operating in an unsafe manner may, in addition to the consequences listed below ("Accountability"), be prohibited from additional flights on UO Property or at UO-sponsored events.
+UAS Operated for Hobby or Recreational Purposes ("Model Aircraft") on University Property or at a UO-Sponsored Event. - A. All UAS operated for a hobby or recreational purpose on UO property or at a UOsponsored event are considered "model aircraft" for purposes of this procedure. - B. Individuals may operate model aircraft for recreational purposes, provided that they obtain prior approval from SRS under the processes outlined below and follow federal, state, and local law and UO policies, including but not limited to FAA guidelines and the Student Conduct Code.
+Furthermore, the model aircraft remote pilot must comply with all federal, state, and local laws, UO policies, and the additional safety requirements listed below in Section II.B. - C. Any remote pilot of a model aircraft flown for hobby or recreational purposes on UO Property or at a UO-sponsored event found to be operating in an unsafe manner may, in addition to the consequences listed below ("Accountability"), be prohibited from additional flights on UO Property or at UO-sponsored events.

 XII.
-Data recorded from operation of a UAS on behalf of UO, including images, video and audio recordings, shall be maintained in accordance with university records retention policies and schedules and UAS procedures.
+Data recorded from operation of a UAS on behalf of UO, including images, video and audio recordings, shall be maintained in accordance with university records retention policies and schedules.